cathiechen/daily-note/blink/layout/list/marker_design_en.md

 ## Objective
 This document aims to discuss the refactor list marker.
-And its the follow-up of the discuss in https://chromium-review.googlesource.com/c/605157.
+And it's the follow-up of the discuss in https://chromium-review.googlesource.com/c/605157.

 ## Current status